neoxia/apoyo/docs/vuepress/guide/ioc/getting-started.md

 const b = a
 ```

 Circular dependencies will **not be supported** in the future either!
-Most of the time, circular dependencies can be avoided by splitting up your code correctly.
+Most of the time, circular dependencies can easily be avoided by splitting up your code correctly.